ixuxoinzo/xchain-sdk/README.md

  * Solana Devnet / Testnet support via RPC configuration 📞 Support
  * GitHub Repository: https://github.com/ixuxoinzo/xchain-sdk
- * Report Issues: Use GitHub Issues
+ * Report an Issue: Open an issue on GitHub
 🙏 Donations Supported
 If you find this SDK useful and would like to support its development, any contributions are greatly appreciated!
  * EVM Chains (ETH, USDC, USDT, etc.):